Rehearsals: 5th – 8th November 1974 at St Paul’s Church Hall, Sussex Place, London W6

 - “Charisma” was the first episode to feature the regular opening title sequence.
 This included a close up of the words “RISING DAMP”, these were superimposed over the varnished wooden door.
 As the first few bars of Dennis Wilson’s began, the camera pulled away to reveal a full door set into brick walls, complete with doorstep and flaking paint.
 The credits were superimposed over the bottom of the door.

-- An excerpt from an unidentified Matt Munro LP was heard on two occasions.
+- An excerpt from The Very Best of Matt Monro LP, 1974, was heard on two occasions.
 First played at 16rpm and then at the correct 33rpm.

 - A racing bike was hired for this episode, owned by Maureen.